mstr-dev/Visualization-Plugins-Deprecated/README.md

 1. Clone the repo and copy the visulization folders you like to `{Web folder}/plugins`,
 2. Restart the web server.

 ###Sharing strategy
+Sharing your visulization is highly encouraged.
+Steps to share:

+1. Fork this repo and clone it in your PC.
+2. Add your visulization or fix issues.
+3. Send a pull request.